-^{2.} A/HRC/RES/32/2 S) - A/HRC/RES/17/19 and A/HRC/RES/27/32 allegedly no executions have been reported for at least a decade.
-Fourteen nations with a large Muslim population have laws providing for the death penalty for same-sex activity or otherwise allow such executions.
+At another more horrific level, homosexuality can be a grim march to death.
+In Saudi Arabia, Sudan, Yemen and Mauritania, sodomy is also punishable by death, though allegedly no executions have been reported for at least a decade.
+Fourteen nations with a large Muslim population have laws providing for the death penalty for same-sex activity or otherwise allow such executions138.
 In Today's Iran, lavat (sodomy) is a capital offence.
 Iran is perhaps one of the few nations that have executed a number of its citizens for homosexuality.
-Since the 1979 Islamic revolution in Iran, it is believed the Iranian government has executed more than 4,000 people charged with homosexual acts2.
+Since the 1979 Islamic revolution in Iran, it is believed the Iranian government has executed more than 4,000 people charged with homosexual acts139.
 The reported 4000 death has not been confirmed by the government and it is hard to prove that many have been executed because of being LGBT.
 However, it appears that things are changing in Iran where executions have stopped in the last few years and homosexuality appears to be a tolerated practice with the police turning a blind eye.
 This change in attitude seems to be due to international pressure and negative press coverage homosexuality.